walles/riff/README.md

 You can do `git diff | riff` and get reasonable output.

 # TODO
-* Make the main program identify blocks of lines that have been replaced by another block of lines.
 * Refine each pair of blocks, make sure both added characters and removed characters are highlighted in a readable fashion, both in added blocks and removed blocks.
+* See if we can get Riff to transparently insert itself as "git riff" and treat that as git diff | riff | $PAGER.

 # DONE
 * Make a main program that can read input from stdin and print it to stdout.
 * Make the main program identify different kinds of lines by prefix and color them accordingly.
 Use the same color scheme as `git`.
+* Make the main program identify blocks of lines that have been replaced by another block of lines.